Leunsel/CheatEngineLua/Manifold-Logger/README.md

-One colour is corrected rather than adopted: the framework's muted colour is its address-list group-header colour, picked to read against Cheat Engine's list rather than against this console's panel, so it is pushed away from the background until it is legible - the same treatment the per-level hues get.
+One colour is corrected rather than adopted: the framework's muted colour is its address-list group-header colour, picked to read against Cheat Engine's list rather than against this console's panel, so it gets the same treatment as the per-level hues.
+It has to reach 4.5 to 1 on the log, its stripe, the panels and the window background.

 ## Degrading